The Deposit Guarantee Fund safeguards deposits

 If the assets previously raised by the Deposit Guarantee Fund are insufficient for the payment of compensation, the Financial Stability Authority may obligate deposit banks to pay an additional annual contribution or lend assets to the Fund.
 Additional annual deposit guarantee contributions may not exceed 0.5 per cent of a deposit bank’s covered deposits.
 The terms of loans are determined by a decree issued by the Ministry of Finance.

 In the event of a bank’s insolvency, the Deposit Guarantee Fund also has access to the assets of the Old Deposit Guarantee Fund (VTS Fund), which acts as a buffer fund.
 If the assets of the Deposit Guarantee Fund are insufficient for the reimbursement of covered deposits or for the fulfilment of the Deposit Guarantee Fund’s other obligations, the Financial Stability Authority may obligate the VTS Fund to transfer assets to the Deposit Guarantee Fund.
-The VTS Fund is administered by Finance Finland and its size was EUR 508 million at the end of 2022.
+The VTS Fund is administered by Finance Finland.

 Useful links related to this topic: